trondhindenes/awshelper/README.md

 Your mileage may vary

 ## Limitations
-- awshelper streams stdout, but other output streams haven't been fully tested
-- non-utf characters in the out stream might fail (not tested)
 - an AWS profile name IS needed - either specified using environment variables or parameters.
 If both are specified, the parameter "wins".
 - it will only work with profiles configured with `aws configure sso`.
 If you point to a profile with regular access key/secret, it won't work.
-- awshelper does not (yet) respect the "wrapped" command's exit code.
-It will always exit 0 as long as it is able to retrieve an aws credential.
-This may not e what you want, and is on the list of things to fix.

 ## Test using docker:
 `docker run -it -v ~/.aws:/root/.aws:ro ubuntu`